aryasai22/aryasai22/README.md

 - 👋 Hi, I’m @aryasai22
 - 👀 I’m interested in coding!!
-- 🌱 I’m currently learning Java and have good knowledge on Python
+- 🌱 I have good knowledge on Python and Java
 - 📫 How to reach me aryasai22@gmail.com

 <!---